Michigan Court Records

 How to Find Marriage Records in Michigan

-To obtain a marriage record, you'll need to identify the type of record first.
+To obtain a marriage record, you must first identify the record type.
 General records can be obtained from the state Division for Vital Records and Health Statistics.
 The division maintains marriage records from 1867 to the present.
 It also processes requests for exemplified marriage records, no marriage searches, and marriage verifications.
 Detailed information on marriage licenses issued in the state can be obtained from the County clerk in the county where it was issued.
+State and county offices have procedures in place to ensure the legality and authenticity of marriage records before issuing copies.

 To request or obtain certified copies of a marriage record from the Michigan Department of Health and Human Services, applicants must submit a completed request form that includes the following details: